AIRL0/AIRL0.github.io/index.md

 I did a Bachelor in Mathematical Sciences and Applications at Mohammed V University in Rabat, and a M.S. in Mathematical Analysis with thesis in Algebraic Graph Theory (2020).
 From 2020 to 2023 I was a PhD student in the Laboratory of Mathematics, Statistics and Applications, Faculty of Sciences in Rabat.
 I've been also:

-- A Research intern at University of Ottawa in Canada, working on Fully Homomorphic Encryption during the summer of 2023.
+- A Research intern at University of Ottawa in Canada, focused on lowering the bound of a Fully Homomorphic encryption using a sample parameter from Gaussian distribution within the project, Crypto-DID, from June to September 2023.
 - Teaching at Mohammed V University in Rabat during the Academic years 2021/2022 and 2022/2023.
 - Cryptography Research at National School of Applied Sciences in Tangier, Morocco (2024)